 Annual Restricted Stock Unit Grant.
-In June 2015, our Board of Directors approved the grant of restricted stock units to each of our non-employee directors, serving as members of our Board of Directors on the date of each annual meeting, equal to \$125,000 divided by the average closing price of our common stock on the New York Stock Exchange over the 30 trading days preceding the grant.
+In June 2015, our Board of Directors approved the grant of restricted stock units to each of our non-employee directors, serving as members of our Board of Directors on the date of each annual meeting, equal to \$125,000 (increasing to \$150,000 beginning in fiscal 2023) divided by the average closing price of our common stock on the New York Stock Exchange over the 30 trading days preceding the grant.
 These restricted stock units will vest on the date of the subsequent annual meeting, subject to the director's continued service through the vesting date.

 Director Stock Ownership Guidelines.
 Upon consultation with Compensia, in fiscal 2021 our compensation committee approved, and the Company adopted, stock ownership guidelines for its non-employee directors.
 Directors are required to hold an equivalent value of Ooma common stock (or qualifying equity holdings) equal to three times a director's annual cash retainer.
-Shares that count toward meeting the stock ownership guidelines include shares owned outright, restricted stock and RSUs, stock purchase plan holdings and shares owned directly by the director's immediate family members and/or trust.
-Directors have the later of five years from appointment of the Board of Directors or the date of the policy adoption to acquire and hold the predetermined level of shares.
+Shares that count toward meeting the stock ownership guidelines include shares owned outright, restricted stock and restricted stock units ("RSUs"), stock purchase plan holdings and shares owned directly by the director's immediate family members and/or trust.
+Directors have the later of five years from appointment of the Board of Directors or the date of the policy adoption to acquire and hold the pre-determined level of shares.
+As of January 31, 2021, all of our directors had reached the stated ownership requirements for fiscal year 2022.

-Delinquent Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires directors, certain officers and ten percent stockholders to file reports of ownership and changes in ownership with the SEC.
-Based upon a review of filings with the SEC and/or written representations that no other reports were required, we believe that all reports for the Company's officers and directors that were required to be filed under Section 16 of the Exchange Act were timely filed for 2020, except for:
+Based upon a review of filings with the SEC and/or written representations that no other reports were required, we believe that all reports for the Company's officers and directors that were required to be filed under Section 16 of the Exchange Act were timely filed for 2021, with the exception of the following reports that were filed late due to a clerical error: Mr. Hamamatsu's Form 3 to report no ownership, Mr. Hamamatsu's Form 4 to report the grant of 80,000 restricted stock units, and Mr. Stang's Form 4 to report 14,210 shares withheld for tax obligations upon restricted stock units settling on September 15, 2021.